 What are the benefits of earning the EAS-C Certificate of Recognition?

-Differentiating the EAP role from other roles the individual may perform (i.e., EA assessment vs. mental health assessment; EAP rep vs. union steward, etc.).
+- Differentiating the EAP role from other roles the individual may perform (i.e., EA assessment vs. mental health assessment, etc.).

-Verification of completion provided by the association in the form of a printable certificate;
+- Verification of completion provided by the association in the form of a certificate of recognition;